 When accidents happen, you want to be protected.
-Business insurance protects your business from financial loss during times of crisis or unforeseen events.
-There is no one-size-fits-all business insurance; instead, there are several types of insurance that can protect your business, and the exact combination of policies you need depends on your unique circumstances.
+Business insurance insulates your business from financial loss during times of crisis or unforeseen events.
+There is no one-size-fits-all business insurance; instead, there are several types of insurance that can protect your business.
+The exact combination of policies you need depends on your company’s unique circumstances.

-“[Business insurance] assists in legal payment, claims, employees’ issues and business property in case anything goes wrong because of your business activities," Phil Crippen, business advisor at John Adams IT, told Business News Daily.
-"It can help towards the cost of compensation claims and legal fees, as well as damage to your property or employee-related issues.”
+“[Business insurance] assists in legal payment, claims, employees’ issues and business property in case anything goes wrong because of your business activities,” said Phil Crippen, CEO of John Adams IT.
+“It can help toward the cost of compensation claims and legal fees, as well as damage to your property or employee-related issues.”

 The benefits of insurance are often related to financial and legal protection.
-Insurance can protect you from a variety of losses – for example, if an employee is injured, your office building burns down, a client tries to sue you, or your business partner passes away.
-The right business insurance can help you recover and continue operating your business.
+Insurance can protect you from a variety of losses – for example, if an employee is injured, your office building burns down, your business is sued or your business partner passes away.
+The right business insurance can help you recover and continue operating your company.

-“As a business owner, you define what the right insurance is going to be,” said Seth Morton, MBA, licensed insurance agent and owner of Morton Insurance.
+“As a business owner, you define what the right insurance is going to be,” said Seth Morton, owner of Morton Insurance.
 “Insurance itself is simply an agreement by an insurance company to pay the insured for business losses.
 To determine what should be insured, a business owner needs to analyze his risk.
 Once the scope has been established, the owner can evaluate the cost of insurance versus the risk of loss.”

 Editor’s note: Looking for business liability insurance?
 For help finding the right solution for your business, fill out the below questionnaire to have our vendor partners contact you with free information.

 Business insurance can cover a litany of things.
 It ranges from basic to comprehensive, so you’ll want to choose coverage that adequately protects your property, people and business processes.

 Here are the common aspects of a business that insurance can cover and protect: